 MOST OWNER’S MANUALS RECOMMEND THAT YOU HAVE YOUR PROPANE SYSTEM TESTED BY A PROFESSIONAL ONCE PER YEAR!

-Do not smoke or having any flames or heat sources in the RV during the testing.
+- Do not smoke or have any flames or heat sources in the RV during the testing.

 Final De-Winterizing Systems Check

-Once you have completed a check of the major systems on your RV including battery charging, tire check and replacements, fresh water sanitization, and external cleaning and sealant repair, you have just a few more systems to complete the de-winterizing on your RV.
+Once you have completed a check of the major systems on your RV including battery charging, tire check and replacements, freshwater sanitization, and external cleaning and sealant repair, you have just a few more systems to completely de-winterize your RV.

-You will want to perform checks on all your appliances, cheack all hoses for cracks and repair as needed.
+You will want to perform checks on all your appliances, check all hoses for cracks, and repair them as needed.

-Check all the dump hoses for cracks or leaks and replace any damaged hoses before first dump.
+- Check All Dump Hoses– Check all the dump hoses for cracks or leaks and replace any damaged hoses before the first dump.

-Check the valve seal by moving the handle in small increments.
+- Check Waste Tank Valves– Check the seals on your waste tank valves- Makes sure the tank is empty and connected to the dump station before performing this test.
+Also, check the valve seal by moving the handle in small increments.
 If it is sticking, add some valve lubrication to the tanks to restore the condition of the seal.